-We expect parents/carers to support their child's learning, and to cooperate with the school, as set out in the home-school agreement.
-We try to build a supportive dialogue between the home and the school and we inform parents/carers immediately if we have concerns about children's welfare or behaviour.
+We expect parents/carers to support school in promoting a positive behaviour culture, and to cooperate with the school, as set out in the home-school agreement.
+We try to build a supportive dialogue between the home and the school and we inform parents/carers if misbehaviour becomes a concern.

 The school works collaboratively with parents/carers so that pupils receive consistent messages about how to behave at home and at school.
-We have an open-door policy and actively encourage parents/carers to come into school to clarify any issues.
+We have an open-door policy and actively encourage parents/carers to come into school to clarify any issues via an appointment through the school office, in line with our school communications policy.
 We also send out questionnaires to parents/carers to get their views on a variety of subjects.